gawel/irc3/docs/index.rst

     $ irc3 -h

-If you're enjoying it, you can check for more detailled docs below.
+If you're enjoying it, you can check for more detailed docs below.
 And some more examples here: https://github.com/gawel/irc3/tree/master/examples

 Documentation